Identifying Your Child’s Communication Milestones

 7 Months to 1 Year:

 As you newborn approaches one year old, he/she may increase communication by saying one or two words, pointing to objects, and using hand gestures.
-Here are some of the common signs you should be aware of when determining if your newborn understands you such as: responding to his/her name, recognizing words for common items/people, playing simple games with you, listening to songs and stories, and looking when you point.
+Here are some of the common signs you should be aware of when determining if your newborn understands you: responding to his/her name, recognizing words for common items/people, playing simple games with you, listening to songs and stories, and looking when you point.

 One to Two Years